gaverhae/blog/blog/content/md/posts/2021-10-10-tyska-terraform.md

 However, Terraform provides you with something more, which is quite a lot of work to build out yourself: once Terraform has created a resource, it keeps track of it.
-It will detect if it changes, and offer to change it back so it stays in think with your provided description.
+It will detect if it changes, and offer to change it back so it stays in sync with your provided description.
 If you remove a resource description from your configuration files, Terraform will also detect that and offer to delete the corresponding resource.